 Traditional Red Tuna fishing in Barbate, Spain: La Almadraba

-We recently visited La Almadraba in Barbate, Cadiz (Southern Spain) and witnessed the spectacular “levantá”.
-This is the orchestrated action of raising the fishing traps in order to retrieve the wild Red Tuna onto the fishing boats.
+Visiting La Almadraba in Barbate, and witnessing the spectacular “levantá” is one the most amazing experiences to live in Cadiz, Southern Spain.
+La levantá is the orchestrated action of raising the fishing traps in order to retrieve the wild Red Tuna onto the fishing boats of the Almadraba.

 La Almadraba is a large and complex labyrinth of fishing nets, designed to catch Red Tuna in their Spring migrations from the North Sea towards the Mediterranean.